 Blue rubs his chin.
 “You might want to get him to postpone that.”

 “Have you considered the optics on all this?
 We just single-handedly… double-handedly?
 The two of us just helped catch a Renegade as he tried to steal a fortune’s worth of fossils.
 We might hit regional news.
 Even if it’s just local, we’re gonna get a huge spike in followers.”

-Leaf nods, face thoughtful.
+Leaf slowly nods.
 “I’m going to get another smaller spike from the mayor’s mention, but if the Renegade story hits first… suddenly I’m not just some tourist when he mentions me.”

 “Exactly.
 The timing couldn’t be better if you planned it.”

 “Maybe someone did,” Red says.
 “These mountains are owned by Viridian, Celadon and Pewter, and a lot of the workers here are from Pewter.
 Word could have spread by now: maybe the mayor already knows.”

 Leaf frowns.
 “He must have written his speech before today though.
 I guess it’s not hard to slip this mention in, but only if it’s topical, and in that case why wouldn’t he have originally planned to include it?”

 “Maybe he was waiting for you to do something noteworthy.”

 Blue shrugs.
 “No way of knowing until we know what his speech is about.
 Either way, if he mentions it before all this hits the news it won’t be nearly as big an impact.”